seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 | 4           | 1         | 848            |
 | 4           | 3         | 655            |

+**
 ### **Q5.
 What is the percentage of customers who increase their closing balance by more than 5%?**
+**Step**

+* The goal is to calculate the percentage of customers whose closing balance increases by more than 5% between consecutive months.

+* Use generate_series to create a continuous list of monthly dates for each customer.
+This ensures we have a row for every month, even if there are no transactions in that month.

+* For each monthly date, calculate the closing_balance using deposits and withdrawals/purchases.

+* Compute cumulative balances using the SUM window function.
+This represents the balance from the start of all previous months.

+* Use the LEAD function to get the next month's balance for comparison

+* Calculate the percentage increase between the current month’s balance and the next month’s balance.

+* Finally, calculate the percentage of customers with a balance increase of more than 5%.

 ```SQL
     WITH all_month AS (
       SELECT customer_id,